Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Methodology

-\textbf{Results}. {Figure~\ref{root_cause} illustrates the classification of the root causes of software misconfigurations, as well as the numbers of real-world cases and research papers related to each type/subtype of root cause.
-In total, we categorized the root causes of misconfigurations into four groups, i.e., {constraint violation}, {resource unavailability}, {component-dependency error}, and {misunderstanding of configuration effects}.
+\textbf{Results}.
+Figure~\ref{root_cause} illustrates the classification of the root causes of software misconfigurations, as well as the numbers of real-world cases and research papers related to each type/subtype of root cause.
+In total, we categorized the root causes of misconfigurations into four groups, i.e., {constraint violation}, {resource unavailability}, {component integration error}, and {configuration semantic misinterpretation}.
 To facilitate the understanding of the root causes, we further divided each group into several subgroups.
-In~\Cref{root_cause}, the numbers of misconfiguration cases and related papers are shown in the upper right and bottom right of each type, respectively.} {We made the misconfiguration dataset publicly available online~\cite{misdataset}.
+In~\Cref{root_cause}, the numbers of misconfiguration cases and related papers are shown in the upper right and bottom right of each type, respectively.
+We made the misconfiguration dataset publicly available online\footnote{\url{https://github.com/anabioticsoul/misconfiguration\_datasets}}.
 In the dataset, each misconfiguration case has its own ID, year, software name, link, description, and the type/subtype of root cause.
-In the remainder of this paper, we use CA, CB, CC, and CD to denote the cases whose root causes are {constraint violation}, {environment error}, {component-dependency error}, and {misunderstanding of configuration effects}, respectively. }
+In the remainder of this paper, we use \textit{RC$\mathit{_{I}}$}, \textit{RC$\mathit{_{II}}$}, \textit{RC$\mathit{_{III}}$}, and \textit{RC$\mathit{_{IV}}$} with \textit{Case\#\textit{N}} (N is the sequence number in our dataset) to denote the cases whose root causes are {constraint violation}, {resource unavailability}, {component integration error}, and {configuration semantic misinterpretation}, respectively.